matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 copies of messages.
 (This requires us to have actually implemented a [media deletion API](https://github.com/matrix-org/matrix-doc/issues/790) at last.)

-Clients and Servers should not default to setting a `max_lifetime` when creating rooms; instead users should only specify a `max_lifetime` when they need it for a specific conversation.
-This avoids unintentionally stopping users from using Matrix as a way to archive their conversations if they want.
+Clients and Servers are recommended to not default to setting a `max_lifetime` when creating rooms; instead users should only specify a `max_lifetime` when they need it for a specific conversation.
+This avoids unintentionally stopping users from using Matrix as a way to archive their conversations if they so desire.

 ## Tradeoffs